 We generate a substantial portion of our revenues from distributions on the equity interests we hold in our subsidiaries.
 Therefore, our ability to meet our payment obligations on our indebtedness is substantially dependent on the earnings of our subsidiaries and the payment of funds to us by our subsidiaries as dividends, loans, advances or other payments.
 Our subsidiaries are separate and distinct legal entities and are not obligated to make funds available for payment of our other indebtedness in the form of loans, distributions or otherwise.
-Our subsidiaries' ability to make any such loans, distributions or other payments to us will depend on their earnings, business results, the terms of their existing and any future indebtedness, tax considerations and legal or contractual restrictions to which they may be subject.
-If our subsidiaries do not make such payments to us, our ability to repay our indebtedness will be materially adversely affected.
+Our subsidiaries' ability to make any such loans, distributions or other payments to us will depend on their earnings, business results, the terms of their existing and any future indebtedness, tax our indebtedness will be materially adversely affected.
 For the fiscal year ended January 2, 2005, our subsidiaries accounted for 16.9% of our consolidated revenues, and, as of January 2, 2005 our subsidiaries accounted for 25.9% of our consolidated total assets.